View full guide »

 The Canadian Intellectual Property Office maintains a database of registered and pending trademarks, and does not allow registration of confusing or similar marks.
 For a more detailed discussion of the protection and use of IP in Canada, see the "Intellectual property" chapter.

+The trademark exemption is even more strictly circumscribed in the context of outdoor signage.
 For many years, retailers in Québec had relied on the "recognized" trademark exception to display English-only trademarks on public signs, posters and commercial advertising.
 This position became the subject of court proceedings when the Québec regulator - the Office of French Language (the Office) - began a series of highly publicized enforcement actions against a number of retailers using English-only signage, on the basis that the exception does not apply to commercial signage.

 According to the Office, English-only trademarks used to designate business names on commercial signage in Québec were required to be accompanied by a French generic descriptor, phrase or expression.
 The retailers launched a court challenge that ultimately made its way to the Québec Court of Appeal, which ruled in favour of the retailers - concluding that they could rely on the "recognized" trademark exception, and were not required to add French descriptors to their non-French trademarks on storefront signage.